Irish Water Spaniels, are thought to have originated from water dogs

 Shedding is minimal, putting this dog on the list of "hypoallergenic breeds", or those more suitable for owners with allergies.

 Coat grooming consists of methodically brushing and combing in layers.
 A slicker brush with long bent pins and long-tooth buttercomb are your best tools for the job.
 Do this a couple of times a week to keep matts and tangles under control and have the groomer, or yourself, trim the coat every 2 to 3 months to keep its shape.

-Dogs with droopy ears, such as most spaniels, do tend to be more susceptible to ear infections
+Dogs with droopy ears, such as seen in most spaniels, do tend to be more susceptible to ear infections.

 A good book to have on hand is the Comprehensive Owner's Guide book to Irish Water Spaniels which can be obtained here.